leifj/wallet-refarch/draft-johansson-wallet-refarch.md

   * Non-linkability is provided by not reusing SD-JWTs from the issuer for multiple presentations.
 The wallet MAY obtain multiple copies of the same SD-JWT credentials from the wallet at the same time.
 These can then be used to generate separate presentation objects, never reusing the same SD-JWT credential for separate verifiers.

   This profile does not provide any solution for revocation and it leaves the question of how OpenID connect entities (issuers, verifiers and wallets) trust each other.
 There are also real scalability issues involved in how the digital signature keys are managed but as a minimal profile it illustrates the components necessary to make a direct presentation architecture work.

+# The EU Digital Identity Wallet

+The EU digital identity wallet (EUID wallet) as defined by the architecture reference framework {{ARF}} is an evolving profile for a direct presentation architecture that includes several aspects of the minimal profile above.
+Note that the EUID wallet specification is in flux and subect to signifficant change.

 # Security Considerations